 Joseph Caleb Daycare, an early childhood education center in Miami, Fla., gets a new self-adhered, modified bitumen roof system.
 Roofing contractor Florida Building & Supply removed the existing failing roof and installed Polyglass’ roof system featuring CURE Technology® and ADESO® Technology.
 The daycare center, which caters to over 160 children, remained open during the roofing project.

-The project required an Energy Star rated roofing solution that also complied with the South Florida wind resistance requirements for high velocity hurricane zones.
+The project required an energy efficient roofing solution that also complied with the South Florida wind resistance requirements for high velocity hurricane zones.
 Furthermore, the building owner preferred a roofing solution that did not release fumes and odors during installation, narrowing the options available.
 Polyglass’ self-adhered modified bitumen roof system was a perfect fit for this project because of its high reflectivity, durability and ease of installation.
 In addition, waterproofing the existing skylights presented a challenge because they were irregular shaped.
-Polyglass’ Polyflash 2C, an odor free, liquid flashing system was applied to the skylights to form full closure.
+Polyglass’ PolyFlash 2C, an odor free, liquid flashing system was applied to the skylights to form full closure.

 Roof System Components

 The 20,000 sq. ft. roof features Polyglass’ three-ply, self-adhered modified bitumen roof system with a 20 year roof systems warranty.
 System components include:

 - Elastoflex SA V, a self-adhered SBS modified bitumen membrane.
 This membrane was used for the base and interply sheets.